 Tip: Use a single-word variable for best results, especially if you're using Google Drive or Mailchimp as your storage service.
 Variables with multiple words or characters may not properly move your data.

-You can also change the Default Value to pass a value when someone fills out the form and the Hidden variable is not available.
-This will most likely happen when someone finds the form by visiting your site directly.
+The text you add to the Value field is the default information that will be sent through the form when the variable is not available.
+This happens when someone finds the form by visiting your site directly.

-When you're finished creating your form (don't forget to add storage), click Save.
+When you're finished creating your form (don't forget to add storage), click Save on the page.

 Use the following format:

-- <field-title> is the variable name (or Title) assigned to your Hidden form field and
+- <field-title> is the variable name (or label) assigned to your hidden form field

 Continuing with our example from above, our query strings will all begin with: